noinarisak/okta-twilio-ivr/README.md

 ## Pre-requirements

 * Python 3.8 and packages in [requirements](./requirements) files.
 * ngrok (Local testing).
-[Manual instructions](https://ngrok.com/download) or "`brew install ngrok`". :tada:
+[Manual instructions](https://ngrok.com/download) or "`brew install ngrok`." :tada:
 * Twilio account
 * Okta account
 * Mobile phone with Okta Verify installed

 ## Demo Setup

-> WARNING: You have to purchase Twilio phone number for this demo function.
+> WARNING: You have to purchase a Twilio phone number for this demo function.

 ### Setup Twilio Tenant

-> NOTE: This project piggy backs on existing walk-through from Twilio tutorial for Python/Flask + Twilio.
+> NOTE: This project piggybacks on existing walk-through from Twilio tutorial for Python/Flask + Twilio.
 My addition is using Okta MFA functionality into the mix. :smiley:

 1. Follow the instructions Twilio guide purchase and create Phone number [here](https://www.twilio.com/docs/voice/quickstart/python#sign-up-for-twilio-and-get-a-phone-number).
 (OPTIONAL) You can follow the rest of the guide to get more familiar with Twilio + Python, but this guide is really about Twilio + Okta. :smiley:
 2. The [Allow Twilio to talk to your Flask application](https://www.twilio.com/docs/voice/quickstart/python#allow-twilio-to-talk-to-your-flask-application) section is what we will focus on for this demo.
-It's gear toward Twilio Flask sample code which I have extend to showcase Okta as MFA on IVR with couple updates to Python and associated libraries. :blush:
+It's gear toward Twilio Flask sample code, which I have extended to showcase Okta as MFA on IVR with couple of updates to Python and associated libraries. :blush:

 ### Setup Okta Tenant

-> SMS as MFA is not activated on `*.oktapreview.com` tenants.
+> SMS, as MFA is not activated on `*.oktapreview.com` tenants.
 Please contact Okta support if you plan to use a `*.oktapreview.com` tenant for this demo.
 Reference Feature Flag: `SMS_SERVICE`

-> Factor Sequence is not activated on `*.oktapreview.com` tenants.
+> Factor Sequence, is not activated on `*.oktapreview.com` tenants.
 Please contact Okta support if you plan to use a `*.oktapreview.com` tenant for this demo.
 Reference Feature Flag: `PASSWORDLESS_AUTHN_SIGNON_POLICY`

-1. Create free developer account at [developer.okta.com](https://developer.okta.com/).
+1. Create a free developer account at [developer.okta.com](https://developer.okta.com/).
 2. To keep things somewhat organized we going to create the following resources in Okta
    * Custom Profile Attribute: ivrPhone, ivrFactorPreference
    * User: Jane Ivr
    * Group: Autobot-IVR
    * SignOn Policy & Rule: IVR Policy and IVR Rule
-   * Multi-Factor Type able and enrollment: SMS and Okta Very Push enabled and Factor Sequencing
+   * Multi-Factor Type enable and enrollment: SMS and Okta Very Push enabled and Factor Sequencing

-> NOTE: Must be logged in as Admin to Okta org for majority the steps below.
+> NOTE: Must be logged in as Admin to Okta org for the majority of the steps below.

 Create two custom profile attributes: `ivrFactorPreference` and `ivrPhone`

-1. On top navigation bar, navigate to `Directory` > `Profile Editor`.
+1. On the top navigation bar, navigate to `Directory` > `Profile Editor`.
-2. Select `Okta` on filter section and click on the `Profile` button to open the Profile Editor screen.
+2. Select `Okta` on the filter section and click on the `Profile` button to open the Profile Editor screen.
 3. Click on  `Add Attribute` button and enter the following fields for `ivrFactorPreference`:

 | Name | Value |